Step 1: Submit FAFSA Application

 Go to the FAFSA website

-and print the FAFSA on the Web worksheets.
-These will make it easier to gather all of the required documents and to organize your information before going online to actually apply.
+and print the PDF FAFSA.
+This will make it easier to gather all of the required documents and to organize your information before going online to actually apply.

 Gather all of the documents necessary to complete the form.
 It is always easier and more accurate to apply after your federal income tax forms have been completed.